agsup/quartz/content/notes/Spring 2024/Web Development II/Exam 1 Review.md

 ```
 - If you separate a method from its object, it will lose its object scope (ex. `this` keyword)
 	- To mitigate this, if you require a function passed as an arg you can put the method ran on the object in a lambda
+- Definitions:
+	- Module: file (in a general sense, a group of related code)
+	- Namespace object: an object used as a "struct" to export things as groups and avoid name conflicts